wavemotion-dave/ds-emu-setup/README.md

 This is not for the older DS-Phat / Lite which does not have an SD Card slot on the right-hand side of the handheld.
 This is not for the newer 2DS / 3DS handhelds which requires more advanced handling.
 This is only for the DSi handheld (or the DSi XL/LL which is my recommended model for the slightly larger size).
-You can tell if your handheld is a DSi mainly by the presence of an SD card slot on the right-side of the unit... but there is also a specific DSi logo imprinted on the bottom:
+You can tell if your handheld is a DSi mainly by the presence of an SD card slot on the right-side of the unit... but there is also a specific DSi logo imprinted on the bottom (with or without the XL/LL text depending on the vintage of the DSi):

 ![DSi Logo](https://github.com/wavemotion-dave/ds-emu-setup/blob/main/png/dsi-logo.png)